Westonbirt House

 Westonbirt House is a country house in Gloucestershire, England, about 3 mi southwest of the town of Tetbury.
 It belonged to the Holford family from 1665 until 1926.
 The first house on the site was an Elizabethan manor house.
 The Holfords replaced it first with a Georgian house, and then Robert Stayner Holford, who inherited Westonbirt in 1839, replaced that house between 1863 and 1870 with the present mansion which was designed by Lewis Vulliamy.
 He also remodelled the gardens, diverted the main road and relocated the villagers.

 The house is constructed of high quality ashlar masonry on a grand scale.
 The exterior is in an Elizabethan style, with a symmetrical main block and asymmetric wings, one of them containing a conservatory.
 The interiors are in a sumptuous classical style.
 The house was fitted with the latest technology such as gas lighting, central heating, fireproof construction and iron roofs.
-It is now a Grade I listed building.
+It is a Grade I listed building.

 Extensive formal terrace gardens were created around the house and 25 acre of ornamental woodlands were planted in the 19th century.
 Since 1928, the house has been occupied by Westonbirt School boarding school, except during World War II when it was requisitioned by the Air Ministry.
 Westonbirt House is open to the public on certain days, and the gardens are open more frequently.
 The house is also licensed to hold civil ceremonies and is used as a wedding venue.